projectcapsule/capsule/docs/operator/contributing.md

 > This is mandatory since Capsule uses Leader Election

 #### Providing TLS certificate for webhooks
-Next step is to replicate the same environment Capsule is expecting in the Pod, it means creating a fake certificate to handle HTTP requests.
+The next step is to replicate the same environment Capsule is expecting in the Pod, it means creating a fake certificate to handle HTTP requests.

 ``` bash